amd/HPCTrainingExamples/Pragma_Examples/OpenMP/Fortran/1_saxpy/README.md

-* Porting saxpy step by step:
+# Introduction to OpenMP offload: Porting saxpy step by step and explore the discrete GPU and APU programming models:

 This excercise will show in a step by step solution how to port a your first kernels.
 This simple example will not use a Makefile to practice how to compile for the GPU or APU.